SebChw/Actually-Robust-Training/README.md

     project.run_all()
 ```

-As a result, if you logged any metrics with self.log, you will observe something like this:
+As a result, if you logged any metrics with self.log, you should observe something like this:

 ```
 Summary: